As you prepare for a capital campaign, you may wrestle with whether to hire a consultant. And, you might be wondering how to do so.

 - A team of expert campaign advisors to provide all the support, guidance, advice, and confidence you need.

-With the Capital Campaign Pro toolkit, you have all the tools, resources, support and guidance you need to run a capital campaign.
-You and your campaign leaders have access to our experienced campaign advisors through email, phone and video conferencing.
+You and your campaign leaders have access to our experienced campaign advisors through email, phone, and video conferencing.
 No longer do you have to pay for travel and long days on-site, as with traditional consultants — our advisors are simply a click or a Zoom meeting away when a question arises during your campaign.

 To learn more about how you can get the kind of expertise you need for your campaign, simply schedule a free strategy session.
 We’ll learn more about your situation and determine how you can get what you need for your campaign at a fraction of the cost.